 Confirm the transfer (optional)

 After completing the steps above, you may receive an email from your new provider (via a @registrarmail.net email address) confirming the transfer is in progress.
-The email includes a link, which may look like it's only for cancelling, that you can use to confirm the transfer.
+The email includes a link, which may look like it's only for canceling, that you can use to confirm the transfer.

 If you click the link and confirm, the transfer will complete as soon as your new provider accepts it.
 If you don't click the link, the transfer will complete within five business days.

 If you change your mind and decide to keep your domain with us, return to the domain in your Domains panel before you send the other provider the transfer authentication code, and check Lock Domain.